{user_name}

 6. Right to data portability

-You have the right to receive the personal data concerning you that you have provided to the controller in a structured, commonly used and machine-readable format.
+You have the right to receive the personal data concerning you, which you have provided to a controller, in a structured, commonly used and machine-readable format.
 You also have the right to transmit those data to another controller without hindrance from the controller to whom the personal data have been provided, provided that

 2. the processing is carried out by automated means.

-In exercising this right, you also have the right to have the personal data concerning you transmitted directly from one controller to another controller, where technically feasible.
-The freedoms and rights of others must not be adversely affected.
+In exercising this right you also have the right to have the personal data concerning you transmitted directly from one controller to another, where technically feasible.
+The rights and freedoms of others shall not be adversely affected.

 7. Right to object

-You have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is based on Article 6(1)(e) or (f) GDPR; this also applies to profiling based on those provisions.
+You shall have the right to object at any time, on grounds relating to your particular situation, to processing of personal data concerning you which is based on Art.
+6(1)(e) or (f) GDPR; this shall also apply to profiling based on those provisions.

-The controller shall no longer process the personal data concerning you unless the controller demonstrates compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing is for the establishment, exercise or defense of legal claims.
+The controller shall no longer process the personal data concerning you unless the controller demonstrates compelling legitimate grounds for the processing which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims.

-Where personal data concerning you are processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing, including profiling to the extent that it is related to such direct marketing.
+Where personal data are processed for direct marketing purposes, you shall have the right to object at any time to processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.

 If you object to processing for direct marketing purposes, the personal data concerning you shall no longer be processed for such purposes.

-You also have the right to object, on grounds relating to your particular situation, to processing of personal data concerning you for scientific or historical research purposes or statistical purposes pursuant to Article 89(1) GDPR.
+You also have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or statistical purposes pursuant to Article 89(1) GDPR.

-8. Right to withdraw consent under data protection law
+8. Right to withdraw the data protection consent

 You have the right to withdraw your data protection consent at any time.
-The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
+The withdrawal of consent does not affect the lawfulness of processing carried out on the basis of the consent prior to its withdrawal.

 You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 This shall not apply if the decision

-1. is necessary for entering into or performance of a contract between you and the controller,
+1. is necessary for the entering into or performance of a contract between you and the controller,

-2. is authorized by Union or Member State law to which the controller is subject and that law provides for suitable measures to safeguard your rights and freedoms and legitimate interests, or
+2. is authorised by Union or Member State law to which the controller is subject and that law provides for suitable measures to safeguard your rights and freedoms and legitimate interests, or

 3. is based on your explicit consent.

-However, such decisions shall not be based on special categories of personal data referred to in Article 9(1) GDPR, unless Article 9(2)(a) or (g) applies and suitable measures to safeguard the rights and freedoms and your legitimate interests have been taken.
+However, such decisions shall not be based on special categories of personal data referred to in Article 9(1) GDPR, unless Article 9(2)(a) or (g) GDPR applies and suitable measures to safeguard your rights and freedoms and legitimate interests have been taken.

-In the cases referred to in (1) and (3), the controller shall implement suitable measures to safeguard your rights and freedoms and legitimate interests, which shall include at least the right to obtain human intervention by the controller, to express your point of view and to contest the decision.
+In the cases referred to in points (1) and (3) the controller shall implement suitable measures to safeguard your rights and freedoms and legitimate interests, which shall include at least the right to obtain human intervention on the part of the controller, to express your point of view and to contest the decision.

 10. Right to lodge a complaint with a supervisory authority

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement, if you consider that the processing of personal data relating to you infringes this Regulation.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or the place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the GDPR.

-The supervisory authority with which the complaint has been lodged shall inform the complainant of the progress and the outcome of the complaint, including the possibility of a judicial remedy pursuant to Article 78 GDPR.
+The supervisory authority with which the complaint was lodged shall inform the complainant about the progress and the outcome of the complaint including the possibility of a judicial remedy pursuant to Article 78 GDPR.